 Midget and Intermediate players are combined for HL play

 What is the tentative schedule for practices and games?

 All Teams will be on the ice a minimum of forty (40) times between late September/late March for practices/games.
-It is very important to know that there are NO early morning games or practices, nor anything practices Monday through Friday practices for any House League team (DS & Ladies teams excepted).
+It is very important to know that there are NO early morning games or practices, nor any practices Monday through Friday for any House League team (DS & Ladies teams excepted).

 All categories (except Midget/Int) have a one-hour practice on Saturdays, on ice shared with one other team.
 All categories play inter-division games on Sundays.
 Midget/Int will have extended game times in lieu of practices.
 Tentative ice times can be found on our House League page (click here).

 Is There Tiering in House League?

 Players of all abilities play together on teams.
 To the best of our ability we balance teams with players of all abilities based on players who are evaluated in September and returning players who are evaluated according to the previous season's report.
 In very rare instances players may be moved no more than three weeks into the season for re-balancing purposes.